EleanorJiang/BlonDe/README.md

 - May 2022: Accepted to NAACL2022

-**If you use the BlonDe package or the BWB dataset in your research, please cite:**
+**If you use the BlonDe package or the BWB dataset in your research, pleasea cite:**
 ```
 @article{jiang-etal-2022-blonde,
       title={{BlonDe}: An Automatic Evaluation Metric for Document-level Machine Translation},